 Is there a charge?

-You can get copies of any of your records which are held either on a computer or in paper format; however, there will be a small administrative charge for this and you will be advised of the cost when you make your enquiry.
-Under the Data Protection Act 1998, we are required to keep your health records safe and confidential.
+No, you can get copies of any of your records which are held either on a computer or in paper format.
+Under the Data Protection Act 2018, we are required to keep your health records safe and confidential.
 Every member of staff working for, or with the NHS, has a duty to keep any information that they come across completely confidential.

 Apart from clinical and administrative staff involved with your treatment, we will only share information that other healthcare professionals involved in your care need to know about.
 These may include your GP, dentist, health visitor or community nurse.
 We will not share information if you ask us not to but we may wish to discuss with you how this might affect your care.
 By law, we may also sometimes have to provide the information to other agencies, for example when a formal court order has been issued or when we encounter infectious diseases which may be a risk to others.